BeytullahYayla/Bloomberg_News_Analysis/README.md

   <img src="https://github.com/user-attachments/assets/6ec4b6f6-91c9-4f61-8819-32aa7ecabe8d" width="45%" />
 </p>

-## How To Run on My Local Computer
+## How To Run on Your Local Computer

 First of all, we are going to create an Anaconda virtual environment in order to manage dependencies effectively.